wangziqi2013/wangziqi2013.github.io/_posts/2021-05-09-clobber-nvm.markdown

 programmer is also responsible for persisting volatile inputs (arguments to the transaction body function) that will be accessed during the transaction using the `vlog_preserve()` macro.
 This is necessary, since otherwise these volatile inputs would be lost after a crash, making re-execution impossible.
-Besides, the name of the function and other information for locating it are also persisted.
+Besides, the name of the function and the argument mapping (where to find arguments and how many of them) are also persisted.
 After all the above steps complete (followed using a persist barrier), the transaction is considered as already committed despite the fact that it has not started execution, as all information for re-execution has been stored on the NVM.
 A bit in the per-thread log is set to indicate this, such that the recovery handler will treat the transaction as committed, and replay it on crash recovery.